 Counseling Center: Services

-The RMU Counseling Center is currently offering Distance Counseling (Teletherapy) services only, except in the event of a crisis.
+The RMU Counseling Center is currently offering a hybrid model of both in-person and distance counseling (teletherapy) services.
 Please click on the boxes below to explore our services.

 Scope of Practice

 The RMU Counseling Center provides, on a case-by-case basis, initial consultation sessions, short-term individual and group counseling, crisis intervention, drug and alcohol education, referrals to local mental health professionals, referrals for substance abuse screening/treatment, self-help information, and mental health outreach and educational programming.
 We are also available for consultation in the event that a member of the university community has a concern about the well-being of a student.